shajra/nix-project/doc/nix.md

 ## Running commands<a id="sec-4-3"></a>

 You can run a command from a package in a Nix expression with `nix run`.
-For instance, to get the help message for the `nix-project` executable selected by the "nix-project-exe" attribute name, we can call the following:
+For instance, to get the help message for the `nix-project` executable provided by the "nix-project" package selected by the "nix-project-exe" attribute name, we can call the following:

 ```shell
 nix run \